Kashu7100/Kashu7100.github.io/_pages/about.md

 Recent News
 ======
+- November 18 2022.
+First author paper has been accepted to AAAI23!
 - June 2021.
 Served as a TA for Google Applied Machine Learning Intensive (AMLI) summer school.
 - January 11, 2021.
 Joined AICV lab as a research assistant.
 - December 18, 2020.
 Graduated from the University of Arkansas with *Summa Cum Laude*.